Ethan Allen Express: Future

-VTrans listed several other possible improvements to the Ethan Allen Express in the 2021 Vermont Rail Plan.
+VTrans listed several possible improvements to the Ethan Allen Express in the 2021 Vermont Rail Plan.
 These included potential infill flag stops in Brandon and Shelburne.
 Positive train control and track upgrades would allow the Ethan Allen Express to reach speeds of 79 mph, up from 59 mph, on sections between Whitehall and Burlington.
 This would save about 15 minutes per trip, with an estimated increase of 1,400 to 2,600 annual riders by 2040.
 VTrans also analyzed a possible 7.8 mi extension of the Ethan Allen Express from Burlington to Essex Junction via the New England Central Railroad Winooski Branch, where transfer could be made with the Vermonter.
 The branch would first have to be upgraded to increase its current passenger train speed limit of 15 mph.
 This would attract between 4,900 and 7,800 additional riders per year by 2040 (assuming the Vermonter is extended to Montreal).